 – 8 width-wise pieces (ours are 3 feet wide and deep, so we cut 8- 3ft pieces)

 2. Using the 4 width-wise pieces and 4 connectors, create a square.
 Repeat this with the other 4 widthwise pieces and 4 connectors.
 Once you have two pvc squares (one is the top and one the bottom of your cover), connect them using your length-wise pieces.

 3. Once your cover frame is complete, add the wildlife netting.
 My hubby did this by draping it over the top and securing it with zip ties.
 Be sure to overlap the netting so you don’t leave any gaps for birds or other animals to get through.
 The zip ties work well since they can be cut away if necessary, and in our case, they were the same color as the PVC.

-4. Finally, place your cover over your blueberry plants and anchor them down with landscape pins.
-These will keep any gusts of wind or nosy deer from pushing over the cover.
+4. Finally, place the cover over the blueberry plants and anchor them down with landscape pins.
+These will keep any gusts of wind or nosy deer from pushing over the covers.
 The covers can be easily lifted away when you’re ready to harvest.
 The landscape pins are simple to lift up and replace when you’re finished.